ojncglg/police_roster/README.md

 - All components are styled using the same method, with the exception of the components we created (e.g. views, App).
 We have used `styled-components`, but you don't have to.
 - UI is consistent and effort has been put into making it look nice.
 Cite any resources you used.
-- All generic components that you have created have been added `docs` and the PropType interfaces have been defined in each of componet files.
+- All generic components that you have created have been added `docs` and the PropType interfaces have been defined in each of component files.
 - Assemble all timers and render them.
 They for the most part should be static and not functional.

 ## Install and Run Project